c2dc/anomaly-flow/README.md

 ### Getting the data to run the experiments

-To run the experiments we need to have the CIC-IDS2018, BoT-IoT and ToN-IoT in a folder called datasets in the root of the project, e.g. :
+To run the experiments, we need to have the CIC-IDS2018, BoT-IoT and ToN-IoT in a folder called datasets in the root of the project, e.g. :

     |- anomaly-flow
         |- datasets